Chase a Crooked Shadow: Production

 The film was originally known as The Prescott Affair.
-The story was optioned by Dragon Films which belonged to the team of heiress Pamela Woolworth (niece of F.W.
-Woolworth) and Douglas Fairbanks Jr. who had made The Silken Affair.
-Dragon developed the story and script, assigning it to two TV writers David Osborn and Charles Sinclair.
-Roy Kellino originally was attached to produce and direct.
+The story was optioned by Dragon Films which belonged to heiress Pamela Woolworth (niece of F.W.
+Woolworth) and Douglas Fairbanks Jr., who had made The Silken Affair (1956).
+Dragon developed the story and script, assigning it to TV writers David Osborn and Charles Sinclair.
+Roy Kellino was originally attached to produce and direct.
 David Niven was the first male star announced.

 Dragon obtained finance from the Associated British Picture Corporation (ABPC) who had a releasing arrangement with Warner Bros.
 The production company became known as Associated Dragon.
-ABPC's involvement saw director Michael Anderson and star Richard Todd come on to the project.
+ABPC's involvement saw director Michael Anderson and star Richard Todd join the project.
 The title was changed to Sleep No More, then Chase a Crooked Shadow and filming started in May 1957.
 Fairbanks Jr. said he was pressured to make a cameo in the film but refused.
 Some of the exteriors were shot in Tamariu and Palamos on the Costa Brava.
 The guitar music that forms a significant part of the soundtrack is played by Julian Bream.

-Reception

-Chase a Crooked Shadow received mixed reviews.
+Todd says when the filmmakers saw a preview "we were all thrilled with it.
+Here we knew we had a really good picture."

+Critical reception

+The Monthly Film Bulletin wrote: "This virtuoso study in suspense only serves to show how remarkable is Hitchcock's gift of clothing his own often absurd fantasies in the incidentals of reality which give them "a peculiar credibility.
+This film has no such gift.
+Michael Anderson's direction is often astonishingly clever in its tricky way; but the tour de force is too consistently maintained.
+There are no anticlimaxes to relieve and at the same time to point up the tension.
+Nor is the treatment of the characters subtle enough to sustain the sudden reversals of sympathy which the plot demands.
+Anne Baxter and Faith Brook are, to say the least, spirited; Richard Todd is plumply efficient."

 Bosley Crowther in his review for The New York Times considered the plot as overly complex and torturous but that the melodrama was "nothing amazing, and neither is this film.
-It's just a moderately well-done program picture, endowed with a couple of standard thrills".Leonard Maltin awarded the film three out of four stars, calling it an "exciting, Hitchcock-like melodrama".
+It's just a moderately well-done program picture, endowed with a couple of standard thrills".

+Leonard Maltin awarded the film three out of four stars, calling it an "exciting, Hitchcock-like melodrama".